-In Missouri. the number of hospitalizations is highest for adult patients with a principle diagnosis of major depressive disorder.
+In Missouri, the number of hospitalizations is highest for adult patients with a principle diagnosis of major depressive disorder.
 However, patients with schizophrenia have a much higher rate of hospitalizations.
 Compared to the rest of the U.S., hospitalization rates in Missouri for adults with serious mental illness are more than twice as high.
+5.4 % of all hospitalizations in Missouri are due to SMI Source: Healthcare Cost and Utilization Project (HCUPnet) 2014

-Source: Health Care Utilization Project (HCUPnet) 2014 Estimate of hospitalization rate: based on total state population (Census bureau data, 2014) and prevalence estimates reported previously Length of stay for mental illness hospitalizations MISSOURIAND UNITED STATES 2014
+Estimate of hospitalization rate: based on total state population (Census bureau data, 2014) and prevalence estimates reported previously Length of stay for mental illness hospitalizations